-Aerospace is working to enable this shift by exploring the hardware and software that would form the foundation of a system that could be adopted by the wider industry.
+Aerospace engineers hope to hope to tackle this problem by exploring hardware and software that would form the foundation of a system that could be adopted by the wider industry.

 The Aerospace team’s initial efforts are organized around addressing what it would take to integrate and launch the payloads and bus of a satellite within 24 hours, a scenario with real-world potential for use in rapid reconstitution of satellite fleets during dynamic operations.

 Their work includes looking at adapter designs and supporting systems that would allow unique payloads to interface with commercially-available CubeSat buses.

 The initial output includes Handle, a physical adapter that would bridge payloads and bus to provide the needed power, command, data and timing capabilities.